BenD2525/the_rescuers_p5/TESTING.md

 - Login form
     - When trying to submit a blank form, user is provided with an error message asking them to fill out the form.
     - When trying to submit incorrect details on the form, the user is provided with an error message asking them to provide correct details.
-- Update form
+- Contact Us form
-    - When trying to submit a blank form, user is provided with an error message asking them to fill out the form.
+    -
+- Order Form
+    -
+- Profile Form
+    -

 ### Links
 All external links work correctly and the Github/Facebook links open in a new tab, to avoid the user leaving the website.